Social determinants of mental health: Environmental factors

-impacts an individual's likelihood and severity of mental health outcomes.
+In addition to fixed characteristics, environmental factors, such as adequate access to food, housing, and health and exposure to pollution, impacts an individual's likelihood and severity of mental health outcomes.
 Although these factors can not directly change an individual's fixed characteristics of the social determinants of mental health, they can affect the degree to which an individual is influenced.

 Inadequate access to proper food

 Mental illnesses are common among those that are food insecure due to associated factors of stress and weaker community belonging.
 Food security refers to the state of having access to sufficient and nutritious foods in order to maintain a healthy and active life, and deviations from this can lead to food insecurity.
 While seen as an economic indicator, food insecurity can increase the risk to mental illnesses through stress, making individuals more vulnerable to worse mental health outcomes.

 Another contributing factor that can explain this association between food insecurity and mental illnesses is social isolation.
 Research, for instance, shows that the majority of food insecure individuals in Canada do not have access to community food programs or food banks, suggesting that there is little to no access to social resources for these people.
 This factor can impact an individual's ability to feel supported or a sense of belonging within their community, thereby increasing their vulnerability to mental illnesses.
 The impact of food-insecurity on mental health may be worse in countries where food insecurity is less common, because it suggests a reduced standard of living and lower social standing within that country.